E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 YMYL Topic Requirements

-For Your Money Your Life (YMYL) topics—health, finance, legal, safety—trustworthiness requirements are even stricter:
+For Your Money or Your Life (YMYL) topics such as health, finance, legal, and safety, trustworthiness requirements are even stricter:

 - Expert author credentials are mandatory